virkud/bios611-project1/hw5/hw5.md

 1. Examine the dataset for any irregularities.
 Make the case for filtering out a subset of rows (or for not doing so).

 Information on good/bad alignment is missing for three observations.
+Several characters have no power, and only "1" for all other powers.
+I am going to keep these observations, because they seem to have something in common, which is still helpful in the PCA analysis.
+There is one duplicated name, but I won't filter them out because the powers are different.
+Finally, there are three superheroes (Anti-Venom, Blackwulf, and Trickster) who are missing data on alignment.
+We will remove them since we'll need information on Alignment for question 3.

 2. Perform a principal component analysis on the numerical columns of this data.
 How many components do we need to get 85% of the variation in the data set?
 We need two components to get 85% of the variation.

 3. Do we need to normalize these columns or not?
 We can normalize these columns.
 In this setting, normalizing assumes that each column are equally important in contributing.